pooja97/pooja97/README.md

 Thank you for viewing my GitHub profile.

 ## About Me ✍
-:microscope: Currently a Scientist at IFF
+:microscope: Currently a Scientist at IFF <br>
 🔭 Previously a Data Engineer at Getinge <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"><br>
 💬 Ask me about Data Engineering, Machine Learning, and Deep Learning.<br>